open-learning-exchange/open-learning-exchange.github.io/pages/githubandmarkdown.md

 ### Create a new file as your personal MD Wiki page and commit your changes
  Before creating your file create a new branch using the branch drop down menu as shown below.
+Click on the Branch drop down menu and name your branch(you can give any name to your branch) then click Create branch.
+Once you are done with that now you can see that your branch is listed in the menu.

 ![New Branch](uploads/images/New Branch.png)